dkeener/ThoughtPool/presentations/README.md

 Rails applications with the mature, third-party libraries that are widely available in the Java world.
 Presented at
 [RubyNation 2008](http://www.rubynation.org/archive/2008/index.html).

+* [Rails and the Apache SOLR Search Engine] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/Rails_and_SOLR.pdf?raw=true) -
+What good is content if nobody can find it?
+Many information sites are like icebergs, with only a limited amount of content directly accessible to users and the rest, the “underwater” potion, only available through searches.
+This talk will show how Rails web sites can take advantage of the world-class Apache SOLR search engine to provide sophisticated and customizable search features.
+We’ll cover how to get started with SOLR, integrating with SOLR using the Sunspot gem, indexing, and both basic and advanced search techniques.
+Along the way, we’ll also cover some best practices and some architectural recommendations.
+Accompanied by
+[working source code] (https://github.com/dkeener/rails_solr_demo) on Github.

 * [Rails Security] (https://github.com/dkeener/ThoughtPool/blob/master/presentations/Rails_Security.pdf?raw=true) - So, you think your web application is reasonably secure?
 Well, based on the statistics, you're probably wrong.
 This